oauthstuff/app2app-evolution/README.md

    val customTabsIntent = builder.build()
    customTabsIntent.launchUrl(this, uri)
    ```
-   This code opens a [Android Custom Tab](https://developer.chrome.com/multidevice/android/customtabs).
+   This code opens an [Android Custom Tab](https://developer.chrome.com/multidevice/android/customtabs).
-   The problem hereby is that if the user does not
+   The problem here is that if the user does not
    have a default browser (unlikely), he has to choose
    between all installed browsers.
 Additionally, if a
    malicious app is installed the user has to